-An avid and sensitive chamber musician, he has worked with and participated in master classes with Kathryn Brown, Michael McMahon, Peter Salaff, Garik Terzian, members of the Cleveland String Quartet, Cavani String Quartet, Elixir Piano Trio, and the Cleveland Orchestra.
+An avid and sensitive chamber musician, he has worked with and participated in master classes with Kathryn Brown, Jinjoo Cho, Peter Salaff, Garik Terzian, members of the Cleveland String Quartet, Cavani String Quartet, Elixir Piano Trio, and the Cleveland Orchestra.
 Jerome is also a sought out accompanist, praised for his "imaginative" and "lyrical" playing.
 He has collaborated with various choruses around Cleveland, including the Cleveland POPS Chorus, Temple Emmanu El, among others.
 Also a vocalist, he has sung with the Baldwin Wallace Men's Chorus, being featured on Cleveland's classical station WCLV 104.9, WVIZ/PBS Ohio, and at Cleveland Indian's Progressive Field.

-Aside from music, Jerome enjoys studying foreign languages, German wheat beers, spending time with family and his dog, and traveling the world.
-He has also competed in the Junior Olympics for volleyball.
 In 2016, he received his Bachelor's of Music from the Cleveland Institute of Music, in the class of Daniel Shapiro and holds a minor in Italian Language from Case Western Reserve University.
-He has completed his Master’s of Music in Piano Performance at McGill University's Schulich School of Music in Montréal, Quebec in the class of Ilya Polataev on a full tuition scholarship, and studying Vocal Collaborative piano with Michael McMahon.
+He has completed his Master’s of Music in Piano Performance at McGill University's Schulich School of Music in Montréal, Quebec in the class of Ilya Polataev on a full tuition scholarship, and studied Vocal Collaborative piano with Michael McMahon.

 This fall, he will be pursuing an Artist Diploma in Vocal Collaborative Piano and Coaching at the University of Michigan with Martin Katz.